 - Promag AR15 mags

 - Amend2 AR15 Mod2 magazine

-The vast majority of AR15 rifles use the NATO Standardization Agreement (STANAG) magazine, which is designed to be interchangeable with multiple shooting platforms.
+ANSWER: Most AR15 rifles use the NATO Standardization Agreement (STANAG) magazine.
+This magazine is designed to be compatible with multiple shooting platforms.

 Almost all AR15/M16 platforms run STANAG magazines with no issues, including modern sporting rifles.
 In addition, several manually operated rifles, such as the bolt-action Mossberg MVP Predator, also work with the standard AR15 magazine.

 ANSWER: Generally, most AR-style and modern sporting rifles accept STANAG magazines from reputable manufacturers.
 Some manufacturers, like Bushmaster, are known to have trouble operating with older AR15 Orlite magazines.

 However, this is rare and shouldn't hinder your rifle's performance.
 Owners should be cautious of discount magazines from unfamiliar brands (generally made overseas).
 These AR15 mags are sometimes made to different standards than brand-name AR15 mags and may not feed properly in every rifle.

 QUESTION: Are 223 and 5.56 Magazines the same?

 ANSWER: The most significant difference between 223 and 5.56 rifles is in the freebore spacing of the chamber.
 Because the two cartridges have nearly identical dimensions, almost all AR15 magazines for this caliber can feed both cartridges without noticeable issues.

 While all 5.56 NATO rifles can run 223, it may be unsafe to shoot the 5.56 in a rifle chambered just for 223 because of the elevated pressures.
 Firearm owners should always check the head stamping on their ammunition to know which type they're shooting.